Back to Resources

-Automated Patient Reminders and False-positives: A Simplified Approach to Reducing Erroneous ‘Cancel Appointment’ Requests
+Automated Patient Reminders and False-Positives: A Simplified Approach to Reducing Erroneous ‘Cancel Appointment’ Requests

 When sending automated reminder messages to patients, have any ever expressed to your office that they did not reply “N” or press another button, indicating that they’d like to cancel or reschedule their appointments?